+QTrim is a novel algorithm implementing an averaging approach for sensitive quality trimming of 454 sequence data.
 Upon comparison with all other approaches, QTrim

-QTrim is a novel algorithm implementing an averaging approach for sensitive quality trimming of 454 sequence data.

-performs equally as well as the best of these methods (PRINSEQ).
+performs equally as well as the best of these methods (PRINSEQ (Schmieder and Edwards, 2011)) on the basis of total output reads and the mean output read length.
 The trimmed reads produced by PRINSEQ are, on average, slightly longer than those from QTrim.
 Upon further examination, however, this is as a result of PRINSEQ allowing a higher number of low quality bases (quality score < 20) at the 3’ end of its trimmed reads.
 For example, PRINSEQ generates 8% more low quality bases than QTrim in the Q20 trimming of both datasets tested here, and 17% and 25% more low quality bases in the Q30 trimming analyses of the poor quality and good quality datasets respectively.
 We find that this is the case in all of the methods that use an averaging approach for quality trimming.
 As soon as the minimum quality score in a read satisfies the quality threshold, the read is defined as trimmed without any further analysis.
 In QTrim, however, we employ two further steps, which ensure that low quality bases at the 3’ end of quality trimmed reads are removed.
 Thus, while the reads may be slightly shorter than those produced by PRINSEQ, users can be confident that the quality of the generated reads is consistent across the length of the quality trimmed data produced by QTrim.

-We compared QTrim quality trimming performance with other widely used tools and our observation shows that QTrim is equivalent to the best performing tool (PRINSEQ) among the other tested methods at quality trimming a good quality dataset while outperforms all the tools at quality trimming poor quality dataset.
+QTrim performance comparison with other approaches is distinctive when the trimming is done on poor quality data.
+While most other tools trim out almost all reads, QTrim is able to “rescue” high quality nucleotides more than PRINSEQ, which has comparable total reads output and mean read length.
+This means QTrim enables sensitive trimming of sub-optimal sequence data thereby enabling researchers to undertake downstream analysis on lesser quality sequence data that otherwise may have been discarded.

+Fastx (Blankenberg et al., 2010) has distinctly the highest speed of execution and this is because it trims out all nucleotides once the required percentage of high quality nucleotides is obtained.
+Other methods, including QTrim that check the mean quality of nucleotides trim single base at each time.
+Although QTrim is slower than Geneious (Kearse et al., 2012), it is comparable with Clean_reads (Blanca et al., 2011) and Roche’s Newbler v2.6 and as much as twice the speed of PRINSEQ.

-Most widely used tools have many options that confuse users to optimize their output.
-The QTrim options are simple to use with less parameters to define.
-If a user does not have experience with quality trimming there is an option to run QTrim with the default, optimized, settings.
-QTrim is standalone executable file, which allows for easy installation.
-The executables are available for Linux and MacOSX and is downloadable from https://hiv.sanbi.ac.za/software/qtrim.
-This may be a drawback for many of the commonly available quality trimming tools, which require secondary software that can be difficult to install and configure.
-Although QTrim requires Biopython, Matplotlib and NumPy, these are packed within the executable file and therefore do not need to be configured.
+From users prospective, QTrim is simple to use with less parameter to define while other methods require complex combinations of parameters to be defined.
+QTrim is available as standalone executable file with required library files of Biopython (Cock et al., 2009), matplotlib (Hunter, 2007) and numpy, which allows users to extract and execute straight away without installation of any secondary software.
+The executables are available for Linux and MacOSX and are downloadable from https://hiv.sanbi.ac.za/software/qtrim.
+This makes QTrim to be easily integrated into next generation sequence analysis pipeline.